Byron Buxton Player Props: Twins vs. Yankees

 Byron Buxton At The Plate

-- In four games this season (20.0%), Buxton has picked up an RBI, including two games with multiple runs batted in.
+- Buxton has driven in a run in five games this season (23.8%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.